viebel/klipse/README.md

 ## Plugin

-The klipse plugin is a `javascript` tag (see details [below](https://github.com/viebel/klipse#integration)) that transforms static code snippets of an html page into live and interactive snippets:
+The klipse plugin is a `javascript` element (see details [below](https://github.com/viebel/klipse#integration)) that transforms static code snippets of an html page into live and interactive snippets:

 1. **Live**: The code is executed in your browser
 2. **Interactive**: You can modify the code and it is evaluated as you type